oliverbob/ginto.ai/README.md

 | **Together AI** | OpenAI-compatible | Llama 3.1, Qwen 2.5 |
 | **Fireworks AI** | OpenAI-compatible | Llama 3.1, Mixtral |

+### 🧠 Local Models (llama.cpp)

+**Recommended Reasoning Model:** [GPT-OSS](https://huggingface.co/collections/mradermacher/gpt-oss-6839f5c1ffc2cb5bb2881c2e) - The most obedient and capable reasoning model tested so far.

+You are free to swap out the **Vision Model** and **Reasoning Model** with any Huggingface GGUF that is compatible with llama.cpp.
+Simply download your preferred model and configure it in your environment.

 ---

 ## 🚀 Quick Start